microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationPasswordCredential.md

 ### -ObjectId

 The objectID of the application for which to get the password credential.
+Use `Get-EntraBetaApplication` for more details.

 ```yaml
 Type: System.String